 ScoreHub is our most flexible device and is referred to as a swiss army knife because of all its capabilities.
 The reason production companies prefer this model is because they never know what they will encounter when they enter a stadium, the hub takes away many of those variables and eases their concerns.
 The ScoreHub has a variety of functions such as built-in WiFi, LCD and touchscreen capabilities, the ScoreHub can create its own NDI graphics and send out over HDMI (must have control room access), can receive scoreboard data wireless (certain make and models), and an SD card slot that can be used to upload custom graphics.

-Questions?
-Send us a note
+Still have questions?
+Send us a note!

 Sportzcast support agents are happy to help with any question.